 4 +-------+ a ------/-----| | 4 | | ? b ------/-----| + |-----/------ out 4 | | c ------/-----| | +-------+

 [35 pts] Design and write the verilog for a block that performs fixed-point to floating-point number conversion.
-The input fixed-point number has 6 bits and is in "4.2" 2's complement notation.
-The floating point output has a 5-bit "4.1" 2's complement mantissa and a 2's complement integer exponent.
+The input fixed-point number has 7 bits and is in "5.2" 2's complement notation.
+The floating point output has a 4-bit "3.1" 2's complement mantissa and a 2's complement integer exponent.

 a b c d | | | | | | | | +-------+ | | co --| 4:2 |-- ci | | +-------+ | | | | c1 s inputs | outputs c | c c a b c d i | o 1 s -----------+------- 0 0 0 0 0 | 0 0 0 0 0 0 0 1 | 0 0 1 0 0 0 1 0 | 1 0 0 0 1 1 | 0 0 0 1 0 0 | 1 0 0 1 0 1 | 0 0 1 1 0 | 0 0 1 1 1 | 0 1 0 0 0 | 0 1 0 0 1 | 0 1 0 1 0 | 0 1 0 1 1 | 0 1 1 0 0 | 0 1 1 0 1 | 0 1 1 1 0 | 0 1 1 1 1 | 1 0 0 0 0 | 1 0 0 0 1 | 1 0 0 1 0 | 1 0 0 1 1 | 1 0 1 0 0 | 1 0 1 0 1 | 1 0 1 1 0 | 1 0 1 1 1 | 1 1 0 0 0 | 1 1 0 0 1 | 1 1 0 1 0 | 1 1 0 1 1 | 1 1 1 0 0 | 1 1 1 0 1 | 1 1 1 1 0 | 1 1 1 1 1 | 1 1 1

-[10 pts] Write the verilog for a Full Adder module using XOR, AND, OR, and INV operators.
-Also write the verilog for a 4:2 adder module using two full adder cells.
-Simulate the 4:2 adder.
+[10 pts] Write verilog for a Full Adder (3:2) module using simple Boolean equations.
+Write verilog for a 4:2 adder module using two full adder module instantiations keeping in mind the non-rippling requirement for 4:2 adders.
+Simulate the 4:2 adder over all 32 possible inputs.
 Turn in *** option 1.

 a) [10 pts] Draw a dot diagram and write the verilog for a fast adder with six 4-bit signed 2's complement integer inputs and a 6-bit 2's complement integer output.
 The six-bit output is not wide enough to represent all possible values of the inputs, but it is sufficient for the test cases listed below.
 Compresses the inputs in carry-save form using your 4:2 and 3:2 adder modules, and add the final "carry" and "save" words using a "+" operator in verilog.